Denesh Ramdin: Trinidad and Tobago captaincy and return

 A broken right thumb sustained in March forced him to miss the ODI series against Australia that month.
 After recovering from the injury Ramdin was recalled to the Test squad to tour England in May and July, replacing Baugh who had not contributed as many runs as the selectors hoped.
 Playing his first Tests since 2010 he set himself a target of scoring three half-centuries in the three-Test series.
 West Indies lost the first two matches and Ramdin made scores of 6, 43, 1 and 6, prompting former player Viv Richards to remark "Ramdin just looks out of sorts.
 When he first came into the game I felt he was a huge prospect.
 For some reason he has deteriorated in such a big way.
 Just the way he is walking back, he looks like a totally lost guy."
 In the final Test of the series Ramdin struck his second Test century, managing 107 not out.
 At the fall of the ninth wicket Ramdin was joined by Tino Best and the pair built a 143-run partnership, the highest stand for the tenth wicket by the West Indies and the third highest in Test history.
 On reaching his century, Ramdin produced a piece of paper from his pocket on which he had written a message for Richards the night before.
 The message read "Yeah Viv Talk Nah".
 The ICC fined Ramdin 20% of his match fee for "conduct contrary to the spirit of the game".
+He later expressed regret over the incident, exclaiming; "It's been a few years since that incident.
+What I did then happened at the heat of moment.
+When I look back, today perhaps with age, I have become wiser and would not have taken that piece of paper out of my trouser's pocket,"..."I have put the past behind and now myself and Viv are good friends."

 In the 2013 ICC Champions Trophy, Ramdin claimed a catch from batsman Misbah-ul-Haq.
 However television replays showed that the ball was not caught, and the matter was referred to the match referee.
 Ramdin was fined his full match fee and suspended for two matches.

 In July 2013, Ramdin was dropped from West Indian squad for the first two ODIs against Pakistan in Guyana.
 Ramdin has hit only one half-century since his recall to the West Indies one-day side in October 2011 and has been dropped in several recent matches both during the Champions Trophy and the home tri-series which also featured India and Sri Lanka.
 In Ramdin's absence West Indies used opener Johnson Charles behind the stumps, and haven't picked any specialist wicketkeeper in the squad.